lorenzraymundoeng/LorenzNelsonRaymundo-Raymundo-Lorenz-Nelson-L.----PA_1/README.md

 - Python 3.0 or later

 #### Installation
 These codes were created on Jupyter Notebook.
-Make sure to install Anaconda Navigator, and access Jupyter Notebook.
+Make sure to install Anaconda Navigator and access Jupyter Notebook.
 It's all for free!
-Alternatively, you could use VS Code to run the codes.
+Alternatively, you could use VS Code to run the code.